lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## May 8, 2017

+Is the sentimental novel part of what I am trying to do here?
+Am I interested in the novel as a form at all?
+Why is everyone else so interested in the novel to the exclusion of other literary forms???

+Am I interested in the poetry, actually?
+How can I see which generic form dominates the decade?

 ## April 29, 2017

 Picking up my MA research again has really re-energized my desire to work with a range of bibliographies for the decade -- it's a short enough period that I don't actually have to rely on the ESTC, and really I don't want the ESTC to take on too much authority/prominence